lab-brussels-1/loruki-group-1/planning/retrospective.md

 - Review PRs before merging
 - Encourage each team members to put their problems in discussion forum than one to one messaging
-- Conduct Team meeting as per the schedule. -Send Meeting Agenda before meeting and inform team members about 'minutes of meeting' after the discussion.
+- Conduct Team meeting as per the schedule
+- Send Meeting Agenda before meeting and inform team members about 'minutes of meeting' after the discussion.

 ## Start Doing